Coronavirus - managing your property

 Contracts are still binding in these cases.
 You should remind the tenants of their obligations and, where necessary, contact their guarantors to inform them you plan to recoup the lost rent.
-Landlords have up to six years to chase any outstanding debt so you are advised to wait until the coronavirus emergency is over before actively pursuing tenants and guarantors through the courts.
+If you do you should find out if they are suffering from any short term financial problems due to coronavirus.

 My tenant was set to leave the property but has now wants to stay as they need to self-isolate.
 What should I do?

 Landlords are encouraged to be understanding here where possible.
 While a valid notice will bring the tenancy to an end, the reality is it will be very difficult to enforce at this time with the stay on possession cases.

 What should I do if I believe my tenant may have died during the pandemic?